“…speaking to one another with psalms, hymns and songs from the Spirit.

 Lancaster Cathedral – A Parish Choir

-In many traditional Cathedrals the choir members perform directly in front of the nave and are therefore very much “on show” - quite daunting especially for people who are naturally more reserved.
+In many traditional Cathedrals the choir members perform directly in view of the congregation, and are therefore very much “on show” - quite daunting especially for people who are naturally more reserved.
 Lancaster Cathedral, with the choir loft and organ under the beautiful West Window is more in keeping with the role of Cathedral Parish: the choir can be heard and not seen.
 This creates a more self-contained and safe space for the choir and hopefully that is reflected in the performances.
 That said, there are also times when it is nice to have the choir placed much closer to the congregation.
 For this the Grand piano is used and also, the arrival of the new Box Organ (see below) could allow this to happen more frquently.